 Experience pumpkin spice season at home with new ?Starbucks® Maple Pecan Flavored K-Cup®?Packs + Ground Coffee?and?Starbucks® Salted Caramel Mocha Flavored Creamer.

 Sound the alarms, PSL fans.
-It’s not fall yet, but the return of the pumpkin spice latte at Starbucks is no longer that far off.
-Employees of the coffee chain are reporting on social media that supplies for the fan favorite drink are starting to show up at Starbucks stores across the country and we can't wait for the seasonal drink to hit the menu.
+It's not fall yet, but the return of the pumpkin spice latte at Starbucks is no longer that far off.
+Employees of the coffee chain are reporting on social media that supplies for the fan-favorite drink are starting to show up at Starbucks stores across the country and we can't wait for the seasonal drink to hit the menu.